 We have brought forward route corridors and options for consultation based on Configuration A.

-For further information on the route corridor options, please read this report, available here.
+For more information on the route corridor options, download our Route Corridor Report.

 The proposals would require AGI sites at or near the emitter locations, including pipeline inspection gauges (PIG) trap installations to enable internal monitoring and inspection of the pipelineand block valves.
 PIG traps would be located at Drax, Keadby, British Steel, Saltend and Killingholme, with a pumping facility near the landfall at the coast.
 Block valves would be required along the route corridor at approximate intervals of 16 to 18 kilometres.
 These enable the isolation of a section of the pipeline for maintenance work and are relatively small in size.

-Work on identifying the siting options for AGI sites will be undertaken in collaboration with emitters based on the connection point onto the proposed pipeline.
-Further details on this will be available at our second round of consultation in early 2022 once additional design work has been completed and a preferred route corridor has been selected.
+Work on identifying the siting options for AGI sites will be undertaken in collaboration with industrial emitters based on the connection point onto the proposed pipeline, and with potentially affected landowners we identify as part of this process.
+Further details on this will be available shortly.

 *Illustrative image of a PIG trap

-AGIs come in a variety of sizes dependent on the type.
+AGIs come in a variety of sizes dependent on the type being used.
 Screening and planting will help to minimise any visual impacts and this will be investigated further as the design of the project is developed.